sybrew/the-seo-framework/readme.txt

 	* Terms that have child terms with posts no longer have their SEO meta settings erroneously indicate `noindex` is the default state.
 		* This also affects quick-edit and the SEO Bar.
 	* Addressed a regression in the Block Editor where TSF's tooltips were rendered behind other elements.
+	* Addressed a visual bug where the homepage title location was incorrectly assigned for "left" on-load.
+	* Addressed an issue where the Thumbnail wasn't set as a potential Social Image placeholder for WooCommerce product categories.

 **For developers**